The Basics of Choosing a Health Insurance Plan

 1. Indemnity or Fee-for-Service Plans

 Traditional plans that allow you to go to any doctor or specialist you choose without the need for a referral are called indemnity, fee-for-service, or point of service (POS) plans.
 With these plans, the insurance company will pay for a set portion of your charges and you pay the rest.
-These plans provide the most flexibility as they do not set restrictions on the providers you can use and generally do not require that you select a primary care physician (PCP), but they are getting harder and harder to find and generally come with a high price tag.
+These plans provide the most flexibility as they do not set restrictions on the providers you can use and generally do not require that you select a primary care physician (PCP).

 Advantages of Indemnity Plans

-The primary advantage to an indemnity plan is that you can choose to get your medical care anywhere you want and from whoever you want without getting referrals or prior approvals.
+The primary advantage of an indemnity plan is that you can choose to get your medical care anywhere you want and from whoever you want without getting referrals or prior approvals.

 Disadvantages of Indemnity Plans